smithy-lang/smithy/docs/source-2.0/guides/smithy-build-json.rst

 Makes required Idempotency token members as ``@clientOptional``.

-Idempotency tokens that are required should fail validation, but shouldn't be required to create a type, allowing for a default value to get injected when missing.
+Idempotency tokens that are required should fail validation, but shouldn't be required to create a type.
+This allows a default value to get injected when missing.

 .. code-block:: json